Get your free personal and business credit scores to find out.

 They’re nearly the same regarding settings, too.
 Don’t forget that Intuit Online Payroll supports a time clock and assigning a job/class to a paycheck—those are the main Settings differences.

 Also, Intuit Online Payroll offers more client access restriction options and the ability to export data to other software.
-QBOP will just always be inside of QBO file.
+QuickBooks Online Payroll will just always be inside of QuickBooks Online file.

-Both Intuit Online Payroll (IOP4A) and QBOP end at the same result:
+Both Intuit Online Payroll and QuickBooks Online Payroll end with the same result:

 Payday is done, paychecks are direct deposited (or printed) to employee accounts, reports are run, taxes are accrued and relieved, forms are e-filed.
 There are some differences functionality wise, as we’ve discussed, and for the most part, the windows look different (yet eerily similar), because it’s the same engine under the hood.

-The real question: Do you want to provide payroll services for many clients, or is it just one client that has QBO and needs to track payroll?
+The real question: Do you want to provide payroll services for many clients, or is it just one client that has QuickBooks Online and needs to track payroll?

 Master Oogway would say this…”You just need to believe.
 Promise me Shifu, promise me you will believe…”